 Student may select only baccalaureate-oriented courses (courses numbered 100-289 whose second digit is even) to meet this requirement.
 Student should check with his or her advisor in the selection of appropriate courses.

+Associate in Applied Science (A.A.S.)
 Associate in General Studies (A.G.S.)

 Student may select any course numbered 100-299.